Lin Pin-kuan

 Lin Pin-kuan or Peter Lin (林炳坤; born 15 August 1948) is a Taiwanese politician.
 First elected to the Legislative Yuan as a member of the Kuomintang in 1995, he continued serving until 2012.
 In 2004, Lin switched affiliations to the Non-Partisan Solidarity Union, and became chairman of the NPSU in 2007.

 Education and early career

-Lin studied library science at National Taiwan University.
+Lin studied library science at National Taiwan University, where he graduated with a bachelor's degree.
 Prior to running for office, he worked in the construction industry.

 Political career

 Lin served his first two full terms in the Legislative Yuan, representing Penghu County, as a member of the Kuomintang.
 Lin left the Kuomintang in 2001, and in December, won reelection as an independent.
 He joined the Kuomintang caucus upon taking office for his third term in 2002.
 Later that year, Lin voted to confirm Yao Chia-wen as President of the Examination Yuan.
 Shortly after his vote was cast in opposition to KMT caucus wishes, Lin defected to a caucus convened by independents.
 In June 2004, Lin joined the Non-Partisan Solidarity Union.
 Lin won reelection twice thereafter running under the NPSU banner.
 In November 2010, Lin succeeded Kao Chin Su-mei as convenor of the legislature's Internal Administration Committee.
 His 2012 legislative bid was unsuccessful.